Easy Homemade Pumpkin Spice Granola

 Granola Makes a Great Fall Gift!

 This recipe makes about a baker’s dozen worth of servings.
-You can fill up a mason jar with this granola and still have plenty left over.
+You can fill up a mason jar and still have plenty left over.
 If you wrap the top of the jar with some fall foliage or raffia ribbon, it looks super cute!
 Pumpkin spice granola is also great to take to a neighbor or friend!

 For more great breakfast ideas, visit our breakfast menu!